 Schedule all of your meetings for the afternoon, after lunch.

-Don’t check your social media or email until after your 3 hours of deep work.
+Don’t check your social media or email until after your three hours of deep work.
 Your morning time should be spent on output, not input.

 If you don’t protect your mornings, a million different things will take up your time.
 Other people will only respect you as much as you respect yourself.

-What you do outside of work is just as significant for your work-productivity as what you do while you’re working.
+What you do outside work is just as significant for your work productivity as what you do while you’re working.

 A March 2016 study in the online issue of Neurology found that regular exercise can slow brain aging by as much as 10 years.
 Loads of other research has found that people who regularly exercise are more productive at work.
 Your brain is, after all, part of your body.
 If your body is healthier, it makes sense that your brain would operate better.

 If you want to operate at your highest level, you need to take a holistic approach to life.
 You are a system.
 When you change a part of any system, you simultaneously change the whole.
-Improve one area of your life, all other areas improve in a virtuous cycle.
-This is the butterfly effect in action and the basis of the book, Start with Habit, which shows that by integrating one “keystone habit,” like exercise or reading, that the positivity of that one habits ripples into all other areas of your life, eventually transforming your whole life.
+Improve one area of your life, and all other areas improve in a virtuous cycle.
+This is the butterfly effect in action and the basis of the book Start With Habit, which shows that by integrating one “keystone habit,” like exercise or reading, that the positivity of that one habit ripples into all areas of your life, eventually transforming your whole life.

 Consequently, the types of foods you eat, and when you eat them, determine your ability to focus at work.
 Your ability to sleep well (by the way, it’s easy to sleep well when you get up early and work hard) is also essential to peak performance.
 Rather than managing your time, then, you should really be focused on managing your energy.
 Your work schedule should be scheduled around when you work best, not around social norms and expectations.